passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 # Worklog

+### Tue 17th 2023

+Finally corrected the pointer extraction script.
+Pointers are coded using LITTLE-ENDIAN ordering.

+* [ ] Graphs generated are too big.
+Need to remove 1, or 2 nodes graphs.
+Refactoring needed.

+### Mon 16th 2023

+Trained a high recall SVC classifier using cross validation and grid search.

+### Sun 15th 2023

+Started to build a script to get pointers from raw heap dump files.

+### Sat 14th 2023

+Working on obtaining Keys from raw heap dump files.
+Trained new classifiers from dataset.

 ### Fri 13th 2023

 Started to look at raw data using Okteta, which is a hex viewer to view the data.
 Install on Fedora with `sudo yum install okteta`.
 I have tried to see if I could locate the keys manually using Okteta without success.